-Particularly worth a mention is the shrine above the portal of the cathedral with angels echoing the Florentine mannerist art.
+Particularly worth a mention is the shrine above the portal of the cathedral with angels echoing the Florentine mannerist style of art.

 The Aragonese city walls, dating back to the 15th century, are characterized by five towers and a pointed arched gateway surmounted by the crest of the monarchs of Spain - Isabella [1451-1504] and Ferdinand [1452-1516] - which is a shield divided into four parts and supported by the eagle of Saint John.

 The lower town is the most recent part of Milazzo, and was built in the 18th century.
-The center of lower Milazzo revolves around the Piazza Caio Duilio, which is flanked to the west by the Palazzo Marchese Proto and to the east by the façade of the “Chiesa del Carmine” - take a look at the portal, with a lintel carved with garlands and a niche with a statue of Our Lady of Consolation".
+The center of lower Milazzo revolves around the Piazza Caio Duilio, which has the Palazzo Marchese Proto to the west and the façade of the Church del Carmine to the east - take a look at the portal of the church which has a lintel carved with garlands and a niche with a statue of Our Lady of Consolation.

 See also history of Milazzo.

-The ferry port for travelling to the Aeolian islands is found at Milazzo and these islands are a wonderful mix of sea, beach and volcano.
+The ferry port for travelling to the Aeolian islands is found at Milazzo and these islands are an interesting mix of sea, beaches and volcanoes.
 Lipari is the busiest of the seven islands.
 Filicudi and Panarea are also popular outings.

 Art lovers will want to visit Castroreale and the Pinacoteca art gallery housed in an an ancient church.